-- Never leave your pet alone in a parked car especially when there are extreme weather conditions.
+- Never leave your pet alone in a parked car: Especially when there are extreme weather conditions, never leave your pet in your car.
 If it’s sweltering outside, your animal could die of heat exhaustion.
-In frigid temperatures, your car will act like a refrigerator and potentially freeze your pet to death.
+In frigid temperatures, your car will act like a refrigerator and can potentially freeze your pet to death.

 The key to traveling with your pets is to be prepared before you jet off.
 Consider packing everything you need the night before so you don’t forget anything while you’re scrambling out the door.

 Keep Your Kids Safe Around Your Pets (And Vice Versa)

 Having kids and pets can be a very rewarding experience.
 It can be adorable watching your children grow up with their animal best friends.
 But as cute as that sounds, it’s important that you educate your kids on how to behave around your animals.
 Sometimes curious children don’t understand when they are upsetting their pet.
 Frustrated or angry pets are more likely to scratch, bite and harm your child.
 To avoid this, warn your kids about these potentially aggravating behaviors:

 - Don’t tease: Many dogs and cats hate it when you pull on their tails or ears.

 - Never bother a pet while they are eating or drinking: Have you ever had someone swipe food away from you while you were enjoying it?
 Maddening, right?
 Pets feel the same way, believe it or not.